camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 If all API usecases point to the need of an 'On-Net' scenario and where the Consumption Device and Authentication Device are the same, the Frontend flow SHOULD be used. eg. NumberVerification

-This flow is then applicable to On-Net scenarios where the mobile connection of the Consumption Device needs to be authenticated e.g. [CAMARA Number Verification API](https://github.com/camaraproject/NumberVerification) due to the nature of its functionality where a User's MSISDN needs to be compared to the MSISDN associated with the mobile connection of the Consumption Device.
+This flow is then applicable to On-Net scenarios where the mobile connection of the Consumption Device needs to be authenticated e.g. [CAMARA Number Verification API](https://github.com/camaraproject/NumberVerification) due to the nature of its functionality where a User's phone number needs to be compared to the phone number associated with the mobile connection of the Consumption Device.

 The Application on the Consumption Device must be able to handle browser redirects.